 In the case of products, ideas for innovations come from exchanges with customers, business partners or market observations about the products.
 These ideas are developed by the product managers, presented to a management body and, if approved, implementation is examined.
 Innovations are therefore strongly customer-driven and do not result from targeted initiatives.
 Furthermore, there are also development partnerships with industry in the B2B area.
 These involve the targeted development of new products or solutions in collaboration with a customer.
 In return for this partnership, the customer has temporary exclusivity for the use and deployment of the innovation.
 This was most recently the case in the field of switches.
-There we developed a particularly flat, high-quality switch solution for the computer manufacturer Dell.
+There, we developed a particularly flat, high-quality switch solution for the computer manufacturer Dell.
 Dell can use this switch exclusively in its premium models for a period of several months.

 In the future, too, we want to confirm and expand our role as an innovation leader.
 Besides the above approaches to developing innovations, we also intend to launch our own innovations on the market in a more targeted manner in the future.
-To this end, at least 8 new projects are to be launched and completed on a rolling basis each year.